First drive review: 2020 Cadillac CT5-V nails its European sport sedan mission, but is it too late?

 That’s too bad because the 2020 Cadillac CT5-V is one fine automobile.

 The CT5-V is the current line-topper before a CT5-V Blackwing arrives, likely as a 2021 model.
-It features an upgraded engine to compete with the inline-6s from Mercedes and BMW.
+The CT5-V features an upgraded engine to compete with the inline-6s from Mercedes and BMW.
 While the base engine is a new 2.0-liter turbo-4 that makes 237 horsepower and 258 pound-feet of torque, the CT5-V draws its motivation from a twin-turbo 3.0-liter V-6 that conjures up 360 hp and 405 lb-ft of torque.
 A 10-speed automatic is the lone transmission, and buyers can choose from rear- or all-wheel drive.

-The twin-turbo-V-6 offers plenty of gusto.
+The twin-turbo V-6 offers plenty of gusto.
 Its torque arrives low in the rev range like a rolling wave to slingshot the car off the line.
 The 0-60 mph sprint takes just 4.6 seconds, according to Cadillac, a figure that feels right based on a few on-ramp runs up to freeway speed.
 At speed, passing power is also just a matter of a few millimeters of throttle pedal travel, thanks to the quick-shifting 10-speed.

 However, the sound is neither refined nor gutsy.
 The twin-turbo V-6 drones quietly in the background when cruising, but sings an alto wail when pushed.
-It’s neither as smooth nor as melodious as the available inline-6s, but it feels as powerful.
+It’s neither as smooth nor as melodious as inline-6s available from competitors, but it feels as powerful.

 2020 Cadillac CT5-V